 It included personal accounts, famous and not-so-famous tales, descriptions of general principles of love, luck, learning, and life.
 Thoughts and reflections would depict the chances of second-chance through different stories.
 The mystery of mysterious signs from nature.
 Lessons from past.
 Faithful hopes for future.
 And.
 The importance of prayers.

 Surely I found my favorites.
-More than one. including — Ov books and libraries — where da author recounted that:
+More than one. including — Of books and libraries — where the author recounted that:

-a book has ets Own journey to make and should not condemned to being stuck On a shelf.
+a book has its own journey to make and should not condemned to being stuck on a shelf.

-and How do we survive? — Which es based on quite scientific issue where da author unfolded to da readers a realistic approach.
+and How do we survive? — Which es based on quite scientific issue where the author unfolded to the readers a realistic approach.
 Coelho compared the environments of old era and present.
 He pointed out that even though da old era (according to scientists) was unhygienic,

 We managed to survive with a few grazed knees and a few trauma.
 We not only survived, we look back nostalgically to the days when it was not a poison, when a child was expected to resolve any problems without outside help, getting into fights if necessary, and spending much of the day without any electronic toys, and, instead inventing games with friends.

-But there is one that I really adore much; Da cloud and da Sand dune.
+But there is one that I really adore much; The cloud and the sand dune.

 “Why believe that things have changed simply because they do not happen quite as expected?”